 BEHAVIORS RANGE OF CORRECTIVE STRATEGIES Level IV Behaviors are more serious acts of unacceptable behavior than Level III.
 They seriously endanger the health and well-being of other and/or damage property.
 The principal or designee must implement all Required Actions and may select one or more of the Optional Strategies from PLAN IV.
 The use of appropriate prior plan strategies may be used in conjunction with this Plan.
-LEVEL IV- Dangerous or Violent Behaviors PLAN IV Required Actions: □ Battery (Physical Attack) against a non-staff member □ Grand Theft (over \$750.00) □ Hate Crime □ Hazing (Felony) □ Parent/Guardian contact (See Special Notes #2) □ Student conference (See Special Notes #3) □ Corrective Strategies from PLAN I- PLAN III □ Intent to sell and/or distribute alcohol, unauthorized overthe-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering □ Motor vehicle theft □ Other major crimes/incidents □ Robbery □ Sale and/or distribution of alcohol, unauthorized over-the-counter medications, drug paraphernalia, controlled Exclusionary Options: ☐ Permanent removal from class and reassignment to different class (MTSS: RTi committee decision required) ☐ Suspension [in or out of school] (1-10 days with regional approval for serious or habitual infractions) (See Special Notes #5,9) ☐ Recommendation for third party intervention (e.g., Department of Juvenile Justice)
+LEVEL IV- Dangerous or Violent Behaviors PLAN IV Required Actions: □ Battery (Physical Attack) against a non-staff member □ Grand Theft (over \$750.00) □ Hate Crime □ Hazing (Felony) □ Intent to sell and/or distribute alcohol, unauthorized overthe-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering □ Motor vehicle theft □ Other major crimes/incidents □ Robbery □ Sale and/or distribution of alcohol, unauthorized overthe-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering □ Sex Offenses (other) (including possession and/or distribution of obscene or lewd materials) □ Sexting (level 2) □ Parent/Guardian contact (See Special Notes #2) □ Student conference (See Special Notes #3) □ Corrective Strategies from PLAN III Exclusionary Options: □ Permanent removal from class and reassignment to different class (MTSS: RTi committee decision required) □ Suspension [in or out of school] (1-10 days with regional approval for serious or habitual infractions) (See Special Notes #5,9) □ Recommendation for third party intervention (e.g., Department of Juvenile Justice) □ Recommendation for expulsion ☐ Technology and computer-related offense (level 2) NOTES